-This is why researchers like clinician-scientist Professor Neil Watkins of the Garvan Institute of Medical Research are determined to take advantage of DreamLab when the new app launches this month.
-It will see the inclusion of lung cancer as an additional project.
-The DreamLab app, developed by the Vodafone Foundation, uses your smartphone’s computing power to solve cancer research problems faster.
+This is why researchers like clinician-scientist Professor Neil Watkins of the Garvan Institute of Medical Research are determined to take advantage of the DreamLab app, which uses your smartphone’s computing power to solve cancer research problems faster.

 Why there’s no lung cancer prevention – yet

 Lung cancer is currently responsible for 1.59 million deaths worldwide and is the most common cause of cancer deaths in Australia.
 In fact, it is estimated that 12,203 Australians will be diagnosed with lung cancer in 2016.

 Despite the high number of lung cancer cases, lung cancer research lags far behind other cancers – partly because of limited access to affected human tissues, which is only possible when someone goes in for surgery – and in lung cancer that’s only 15% of all patients.
 The current five-year survival rate for lung cancer patients is between 15-25%.

 “We rarely get a decent sample because people with the disease never have surgery.
 This has been a huge, frustrating problem and one of the issues we’re trying to get around,” he said.

 In such a bleak research landscape, it’s difficult for scientists to forge a path ahead.

 But according to Watkins, giving people the option now to support lung cancer via DreamLab may be the solution he has been after.